solids4foam/solids4foam.github.io/README.md

 ### What is solids4foam?

-solids4foam is a toolbox for performing solid mechanics and fluid-solid interactions in OpenFOAM.
+solids4foam is a toolbox for performing solid mechanics and fluid-solid interaction simulations in OpenFOAM.

 ### Where do I start?